lester-lee/f2018-info-vis/_posts/2018-10-15-evaluation.md

 layout: post
 title: Evaluation
 ---
+> Overall takeaway from the following readings: get a good understanding of the problem domain and the goal of the visualization.
+Heuristics are a good way of evaluating prototypes, but they are not sufficient; ideally, conducting ethnographic research with the end users or audience provides the clearest idea of how good the visualization is.

 [Information Visualization Heuristics in Practical Expert Evaluation (Väätäjä et. al 2016)](https://dl.acm.org/citation.cfm?doid=2993901.2993918) looks at the application of 10 information visualization heuristics from prior research and suggests three additional heuristics.
 They provide the heuristics as well as the questions that participants were asked in evaluating the usefulness of the heuristics.

+[Heuristics for information visualization evaluation (Zuk et. al 2006)](https://dl.acm.org/citation.cfm?id=1168162) performs a meta-analysis on the selection, organization, and using of heuristics.
+They provide and compare three different sets of heuristics for a single visualization: both the issues identified and also the direction of suggested solutions.
+They find some characteristics to look for when comparing different heuristics.
+This is useful for when thinking about which heuristics to use.

 [Knowledge Precepts for Design and Evaluation of Information Visualizations (Amar & Stasko, 2005)](https://www.cc.gatech.edu/~john.stasko/papers/tvcg05.pdf) looks at how limitations in information visualization systems result in analytic gaps between the systems and higher-level analysis tasks such as learning and decision-making; more specifically: the _Worldview Gap_ (what is shown vs. what should actually be shown) and the _Rationale Gap_ (perceiving a relatioinship vs. understanding the usefulness of the relationship).
 The paper suggests three ways to narrow each gap.